 2016 has seen its fair share in ransomware attacks.
-In fact, it is already the most attacked year in history and we are only in May!
+It is already the most attacked year in history and we are only in May!
 Dial a Nerd and our customers are not invincible to attacks and in the case of ransomware, prevention is better than cure.
 We have gathered some more types of ransomware that have done the rounds since April.
-You can read our recent blog post on ransomware here.

 In its early forms, TeslaCrypt targeted game-play data for specific computer games.
-It then evolved to affect newer file formats such as Word, PDF, JPEG and other files.
-In all cases, the victim would then be prompted to pay a ransom of $500 worth of bitcoins in order to obtain the key to decrypt the files.
+It then evolved to affect newer file formats such as Word, PDF, JPEG, and other files.
+In all cases, the victim would then be prompted to pay a ransom of $500 worth of bitcoins to obtain the key to decrypt the files.

 In May 2016, the developers of TeslaCrypt shut down the ransomware and released the master decryption key, thus bringing an end to the ransomware.
 After a few days, ESET released a public tool to decrypt affected computers at no charge.
 This tool can be downloaded here: http://download.eset.com/special/ESETTeslaCryptDecryptor.exe

 Although TeslaCrypt called it quits recently, there is new ransomware out there already, DMA Locker.
 This threat first appeared in January, but its encryption implementation was so flawed that it was hard to take it seriously.
 Researchers had no problem developing a file recovery tool for the first two versions.

 However, its authors have recently fixed all issues and malware researchers believe that with the newly released version 4, DMA Locker has reached maturity and might be the next thing to hit users in widespread attacks.

 Like most ransomware, DMA Locker uses emails such as the following.
 Always check the sender is coming from a legitimate address.
 In the below example there are strange numbers and lettering.

 If you open the attachment you will unleash the ransomware and receive the following message: